-GRASE LGBTQIA+ Alumni Mentorship (GLAM) Program is a pilot initiative that aims to enhance LGBTQIA+ students' overall college experience by matching students with alumni mentors for guidance, support, and resources.
+GRASE LGBTQIA+ Mentorship Program is a pilot initiative that aims to enhance LGBTQIA+ students' overall college experience by matching students with alumni and peer mentors for guidance, support, and resources.

 - If you are seeking to connect with a mentor, please start by filling out an interest form.

 - If you are interested in being a mentor, please start by filling out the volunteer mentor interest form.

 Please note: The Mentor Program is not intended to take the place of professional counseling, but rather to be an additional or alternative option for students seeking peer mentorship.

 Each year students choose to spend time volunteering with the GRASE Center and local LGBTQ+ organizations.
 To learn more about volunteering opportunities, please contact GRASE staff!

 There are many student organizations at Haverford College doing incredible work on campus and in the community.
 Here are just a few of the student organizations with missions and values that are deeply aligned with the GRASE Center.

 If you know of a student organization that should be featured on this list, please reach out to the GRASE staff!

 Genders Underrepresented in Astronomy and Physics (GUAP) is a student group for those who identify as an underrepresented gender in astronomy or physics - anyone taking a class in the department who identifies as such is welcome!
 They organize and host events such as study sessions and movie nights, and work with the department to connect students with visiting speakers who are also of an underrepresented gender.
 They aim to provide a safe space within the department for anyone who does not see their gender commonly represented in physics/astronomy and are particularly inclusive of nonbinary and trans people and women.